 “In 1945, our standard of living was raised because we were getting more money; our children were able to at least finish high school and the odd one had a chance to attend one of the leading universities.”

-- What is a porter?
+- Who were Sleep Car Porters?
 What kind of work did they do on the railway?

-- Why do you think Black folks were exclusively hired to work as porters?
+- Why do you think Black people were exclusively hired to work as porters?